Sid-arthh/jenkins_shared_libraray/README.md

         Port Mapping: Maps container port 8090 to host port 8090 using TCP protocol.

 This script allows you to dynamically generate a task definition based on the Docker image URI you provide.
 This task definition is crucial for running your application on AWS Fargate within an ECS service or task.

+#### 2. `appBuilder.groovy`

+This file contains functions for building and Dockerizing your application.

+- buildApp(): Builds the application using Maven.
+- DockerBuildPushToECR(): Builds a Docker image and pushes it to Amazon Elastic Container Registry (ECR).

+#### 3. `deployToECS.groovy`

+This file contains a function for deploying the application to ECS.

+- call(String imageUri): Deploys the application to ECS based on the provided Docker image URI.

 ## Jenkins Pipeline